jameshfisher/jameshfisher.com/_posts/2017-04-04-mobile-device-width.md

 title: What is the `viewport` meta tag?
 How can I display my website on mobile?
 justification: I'm making the Vidrio website.
 It should display well on mobile.
 tags: []
+summary: >-
+  Mobile browsers magically scale pages to fit mobile screens.
+  Setting `width=device-width` disables this, but it requires the website to be designed for small screens.
 ---

 Look at [vidr.io](https://vidr.io) on mobile.
 The page looks like a scaled-down version of the site designed for desktop.
 Compare this to [framer.com](https://framer.com/) on mobile, which displays a significantly different page on mobile.